-Peter is joined on stage by Alex Ward, Nayuka Gorrie, Zoë Coombs Marr and Ben McLeay, each adding an individual flavour and vigour to the storytelling experience.
+Alex Ward, Nayuka Gorrie, Zoë Coombs Marr and Ben McLeay all join Peter onstage.
+Each adds an individual flavour and vigour to the storytelling experience.

 Ensuring that all events are inclusive of everyone is important to the production.
 While there’s not a systematic “box check” for each event, there is a strong flavour of diversity in gender and sexuality throughout the program.